Australia: Renewable energy superpower

 Australia spends $ 61 billion a year buying fossil fuels from overseas.

-We must electrify to cut this cost and gain fuel security.
+We must electrify to reduce this money flowing overseas – and gain fuel security.

 Climate action to reduce migration